Sydney-Informatics-Hub/hello-nextflow/docs/day2/01_salmon_idx.md

 ## 2.1.1 Adding the `INDEX` process

-In the `main.nf` script, add the following `process` scaffold with the script
+In the empty `main.nf` script, add the following `process` scaffold with the script definition:
-definition:

 ```groovy title="main.nf"
 process INDEX {